Maybe it was too early.

 It was that feeling, which is often described as being in the zone.
 If you’ve watched the movie Limitless it felt like maybe I was on nzt.

 I started betting 100-dollars straight, on numbers I deemed to be good bets.
-It’s a real pity the casino had limited the max bets on electronic roulette to a 100 dollars for single numbers; if not, I would’ve walked out of there with stupid amounts of money that night.
+It’s a real pity the casino had limited the maximum bets on these electronic screens to a 100 dollars for single numbers.
+If not, I would’ve walked out of there with stupid amounts of money that night.

-Even with the max limits, in about 2 hours I was up by 15,000 dollars.
+Even with the maximum limits, in about 2 hours I was up by 15,000 dollars.
 I had now brought myself about a full year of living and relaxation.

 I felt this was certainly enough for now; I decided to call it a night.